rokudev/dev-doc/docs/Developer/deep-linking.md

        'display an appropriate error message for the user and launch home page. end if
    ```
 4. Use [roInputEvent](/docs/references/brightscript/events/roinputevent.md)  to check whether a deep link has been passed into the app while your app is running.
-This enables your app to deep link into content without re-launching your app.<br/><br/>
+This enables your app to deep link into content without re-launching your app.<br /><br />

    a.
-The [supports_input_launch](/docs/developer-program/getting-started/architecture/channel-manifest.md)  attribute (**supports\_input\_launch=1**) must be added to the manifest for this functionality to work.<br/><br/>For example, when a voice input request is received (for example, "Play Game of Thrones" while your app is in the foreground), your app can send the deep link parameters through the roInputEvent&mdash;instead of re-launching your app with the parameters.
+The [supports_input_launch](/docs/developer-program/getting-started/architecture/channel-manifest.md)  attribute (**supports_input_launch=1**) must be added to the manifest for this functionality to work.<br /><br />For example, when a voice input request is received (for example, "Play Game of Thrones" while your app is in the foreground), your app can send the deep link parameters through the roInputEvent—instead of re-launching your app with the parameters.

    b.
 A message loop that listens for incoming events is typically used.
 If that event is an roInputEvent, an action is taken based on the input.
-If the input is content ID, the app typically finds the stream URL and metadata for that content ID, and then cues and plays the content.<br/><br/> See [Sample app](/docs/developer-program/discovery/implementing-deep-linking.md#sample-app)  to download and install a sample app that demonstrates how to use [roInputEvent](/docs/references/brightscript/events/roinputevent.md)  to handle deep links while your app is running.
+If the input is content ID, the app typically finds the stream URL and metadata for that content ID, and then cues and plays the content.<br /><br /> See [Sample app](/docs/developer-program/discovery/implementing-deep-linking.md#sample-app)  to download and install a sample app that demonstrates how to use [roInputEvent](/docs/references/brightscript/events/roinputevent.md)  to handle deep links while your app is running.

    <br />

    ```
    ...
     screen = CreateObject("roSGScreen")